Skatteetaten/aurora-openshift/docs/openshift.md

  * Configure Splunk index
  * Create other routes/automate opening traffic in network infrastructure (webseal/BiG-IP)

-The setup process of AOC is idempotent so calling it several times will only update the required parts in the old objects.
-After running AOC on one single application the objects created on OpenShift is illustrated by the following diagram.
+The setup process of AO is idempotent so calling it several times will only update the required parts in the old objects.
+After running AO on one single application the objects created on OpenShift is illustrated by the following diagram.

 ![Deploy](images/deploy.png)